Post Banner Image

 Credit: TatianaGasich/iStock

-Adventure travelers who want to check off one of the coldest cities in the world from their bucket list have to visit Yakutsk, Russia.
-This Siberian city of more than 250,000 people is a place of natural beauty and lies just 280 miles south of the Arctic Circle.
-The people from this remote land have a wonderful spirit of adventure and are perfect hosts for winter travelers who come to brave the January weather that averages -42°F. A big draw in Yakutsk is the Mammoth Museum, where you can see the world’s most diverse collection of exhibits from the Ice Age including a perfectly preserved head of a woolly mammoth.
+Adventure travelers who want to check off one of the coldest cities in the world from their bucket list will need to head north to visit Yakutsk, Russia.
+This Siberian city of more than 250,000 people features remarkable natural beauty and lies just 280 miles south of the Arctic Circle.
+The people from this remote region often have a wonderful spirit of adventure and are perfect hosts for winter travelers who come to brave the January weather that averages -42 degrees Fahrenheit.
+A big draw in Yakutsk is the Mammoth Museum, where you can see the world’s most diverse collection of exhibits from the last ice age, including a perfectly preserved head of a woolly mammoth.

 • Share on Facebook